Skip to main content

 Ramping Constant

-Increases or decreases the number of Scenario copies (virtual users) in a linear ramp over a specified duration.
-Each Scenario copy (virtual user) behaves like a long-running thread that runs continuously (by specified duration) and will be destroyed when the current load simulation stops.
+Gradually increasing or decreasing virtual users (Scenario instances) based on a specified count.
+Each Scenario instance behaves like a long-running thread that runs continuously (by specified duration) and will be destroyed when the current load simulation stops.

 When to use

 This simulation type is suitable if you require virtual users to gradually increase or decrease during specific time intervals.
-Typically, this simulation type is employed to test closed systems where you have control over the concurrent number (not rate) of users or client connections.
-Additionally, it is commonly used to test databases, message brokers, or any other system that uses a static client pool of persistent connections and reuses them.
+Typically, this simulation type is employed to test Closed model where you have control over the concurrent number (not rate) of virtual users or client connections.

 info